 Simply put, middle school is a unique time of change.
 We recognize that each student has their own learning style which is why we focus on students’ individual needs.
 Within each classroom, teachers exercise creative approaches in teaching so that each student learns how to learn effectively.
-Through our small classes, distinctive teacher/student relationships, and genuine concern for each student, we emphasize social/emotional growth through personal relationships, academic excellence through critical thinking, and commitment to community through leadership and extra-curricular opportunities.
+Through our small classes, distinctive teacher/student relationships, and genuine concern for each student, we emphasize social and emotional growth through personal relationships, academic excellence through critical thinking, and commitment to community through leadership and extra-curricular opportunities.

 Middle School also requires each student to be an effective and proficient user of technology.
 Saklan has successfully adopted a 1:1 laptop program allowing our students to expand their world through the opportunities of technology.
 Each class integrates the use of technology for activities such as note taking, study skills, organization, presentations, and much more.